hgottipati/GearShare/docs/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will walk you through deploying GearShare to Vercel.
+This guide will walk you through deploying ShareMyGear to Vercel.

 ## Prerequisites